danielpetrica/ADE8/README.md

 ## Known bugs:
 - [ ] Not al mnemonic names suported
-  - We support al mnemonic names in the case-sensitive version, present on the 8.6 version manual, the "All letters uppercase" and alle letters lowercase.
+  - We support al mnemonic names in the case-sensitive version, present on the 8.6 version manual, the "All letters uppercase" and all letters lowercase.

 I collori dipendo dal temma scelto.